 Averted toward the end of the run of Manhunter, where that incarnation of Manhunter defeats an alien cyborg, watches him burst, burn, and fall from a great height.
 Then climbs down to confirm the kill, and FINDS him, dead.

-In the first issue of Alan Moore's run on Swamp Thing, Swampy goes picking through the remains of Arcane's airship looking for his body.
+In the first issue of Alan Moore's run, Swampy goes picking through the remains of Arcane's airship looking for his body.
 Not, he muses, for the bodies of his friends - he's certain they're dead, given that they lacked superhuman powers and were, well, good guys.
 He finds all the relevant bodies, even Arcane's.
 Arcane still shows up again, possessing the body of Abigail's husband - a fact that Abigail doesn't discover until after several weeks have passed and she's had sex with him several times.

 Invoked pretty much word for word when Dr. Rune falls off a building roof into the river in The Maze Agency Annual #1.